 Abdelhamid said she entered the ASID competition because her Interior Design Professor, Celeste Chirichello, encouraged her to enter a project she created for class.
 “Celeste called me and encouraged me to enter the competition.
 Not only that, but she checked on me to see if I needed help filling out the form for the competition,” Abdelhamid said about Chirichello.

 “Students were required to research a disability that their client had and the country and culture the client was from,” Chirichello explained about the project that won Abdelhamid the award.
-“Within their project, they had to show solutions to aid their client with their disability as well as apply an aspect of their culture to the interior,” Chirichello explained.
+“Within their project, they had to show solutions to aid their client with their disability while applying an aspect of their culture to the interior,” Chirichello explained.

 Abdelhamid explained her design was for a “Japanese couple who have purchased a new space in Okinawa, Japan to accommodate the husband’s special needs.
 They need a home that functions for their new requirements, but they still desire a residence with style.”